ElanMedoff/use-search-param-state/README.md

 import { NextPageContext, InferGetServerSidePropsType } from "next";
 import { stringify } from "querystring";

-function useURLSearchParams() {
+// use Next.js's `useRouter` hook to avoid monkeypatching the history object with the default `useURLSearchParams` function useURLSearchParams() {
   const router = useRouter();
   return new URLSearchParams(stringify(router.query));